YeasinSE/Mystical-STD/README.md

 The project is still in testing progress.
 Hopefully, many new features will be added in the future.
 [Lets check whats new will come](https://github.com/YeasinSE/Mystical-STD/issues)

+### `Since the project is developed for learning, the architecture may change if something new is added or improvements are made.`

 ## Architecture
 ![Mystical_Architect](https://github.com/YeasinSE/Mystical-STD/assets/67215692/00cb360d-9e5e-461b-96d5-c798f5e1fee1)